It Ain't Easy (Janie Fricke album)

-It Ain't Easy is a studio album by American country artist Janie Fricke.
+It Ain't Easy is a studio album by American country music artist Janie Fricke.
 It was released in September 1982 via Columbia Records and contained ten tracks.
 The disc was the seventh studio release of Fricke's career and reached the top 15 of the American country LP's chart.
 The album spawned three singles.
 Two of its singles "You Don't Know Love" and "He's a Heartache (Looking for a Place to Happen)" reached the number one spot on the North American country songs charts.

 Background and content

 Janie Fricke struggled for several years to craft a musical identity until she began focusing on ballads in 1980.
 Her breakthrough came later that year with the top five chart hit "Down to My Last Broken Heart".
 She changed towards a more up-tempo country pop musical style with her next album release It Ain't Easy.
 Fricke also shifted producers for the album, working for the first time with Bob Montgomery.
 The album was recorded in June 1982 at the Soundshop Studio located in Franklin, Tennessee.
 It Ain't Easy contained a total of ten tracks.
 Most of the album's material were new recordings.
 Two of these tracks were composed by songwriter Jeff Silbar ("He's a Heartache" and "Who Better Than an Angel") and one was composed by singer-songwriter Mark Gray ("It Ain't Easy Bein' Easy").
 The album also included a cover of Sami Jo's country pop crossover single from 1974 "Tell Me a Lie".